Hilderston, West Lothian: The God's Blessing shaft

 Silver was discovered on lands at Hilderston in June 1606.
 The find was attributed to a collier called Sandy Maund by another prospector Stephen Atkinson.
 The landowner was the King's Advocate, Sir Thomas Hamilton, who managed the initial mining works for a while.
 He had acquired the estates of West Binny and Orchardfield east of Hilderston in 1601 and these lands, including a former property of Robert Hamilton of Briggis, were made into a free Barony of Binny.
+The mine site was sometimes called "Binnie".

 Hamilton obtained a specific "tack" to work mine and minerals in Linlithgowshire on 26 June 1606 (presumably after the silver discovery), and subsequently gained permission to "draw levels, waterways, sinks, conducts, shafts" and build "fire-works (furnaces), water works, dwelling houses" and cut peats and timber, to extract his Majesty's metals.
 Hamilton employed the English mining entrepreneur Bevis Bulmer partnered with his brother-in-law, the Scottish goldsmith and financier Thomas Foulis.
 Hamilton sent "little parcels" of native silver and ore and topographic details to King James in London, and the King asked Robert Cecil, Earl of Salisbury to conduct chemical assays of the ore in April 1607.

-Hamilton was appointed Master of Mines and Metals in Scotland on 25 March 1607.
+Hamilton was appointed Master of Mines and Metals in Scotland on 25 March 1607, and put in charge of crown revenue from gold and other mines.
 He was able to use the Privy Council to browbeat other Linlithgowshire landowners, like James Ross of Wardlaw, who held Tartraven, just east of Hilderston and had refused to allow the miners on his land.

 Bulmer christened the shaft at Hilderston "God's Blessing".
+Some miners from the Earl of Pembroke's works in Cornwall were sent to Bulmer in April 1607.
+One of the accounts identifies Cornish workmen as "Inglish pickmen".

-The partnership broke up.
+The partnership of Hamilton and Bulmer broke up.
 Bulmer wrote to Hamilton on 10 August 1607 that he was unable to pay the workmen at Hilderston, and Hamilton should take over the mine.
 He left the site to Hamilton's own management.
 By this witnessed "bond and deposition" Bulmer quit the works.

 On 17 and 18 August, equipment and mine buildings erected by Bevis Bulmer at the gold mines at Bailgilhead and Lang Cleuch near Wanlockhead were destroyed by saboteurs, possibly a hostile act against Thomas Hamilton, as Master of Mines and Metals.
 In September 1607 a general order from the Privy Council prevented mine workers absconding.
 A "miner, pick-man, windaisman (winch-handler), fire-man (furnace workers) or any workman" departing without written licence was liable to arrest.
 Secondly, "masterless vagabonds and sturdy beggars" could be taken and put to work.